Tyefforthy is one of the many new names that came to England

 Early Notables of the Tyefforthy family (pre 1700)

 Outstanding amongst the family at this time was John Twyford, Lord Mayor of London; and Henry Twiford of Kenwick, Shropshire

-of...
-Another 40 words (3 lines of text) are included under the topic Early Tyefforthy Notables in all our PDF Extended History products and printed products wherever possible.
+Josiah Twyford (1640-1729), was an English potter, born in 1640 at Shelton...
+Another 91 words (6 lines of text) are included under the topic Early Tyefforthy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tyefforthy family to the New World and Oceana

 Because of the political and religious discontent in England